 - 12.1 Working with children and families, and in particular child protection work, is stressful and complex, as well as involving uncertainty and strong feelings.
 To ensure that the best decisions are made for children, we need to be able to challenge one another's practice. - 12.2 We will promote a culture within our school that enables all staff members to raise, without fear of repercussions, any concerns they may have about the management of safeguarding in the school.
-This may include raising concerns about decisions, action, and inaction by colleagues about individual children.
-If necessary, staff members will speak with the Designated Safeguarding Lead, the headteacher, or the chair of governors. - 12.3 Cooperation across agencies is crucial; professionals need to work together, using their skills and experience, to make a robust contribution to safeguarding children and promoting their welfare within the framework of discussions, meetings, conferences and case management. - 12.4 If there are any professional disagreements with practitioners from other agencies, the DSL or the headteacher will raise concerns with the relevant agency's safeguarding lead in line with guidance in the Pan-Sussex Child Protection and Safeguarding Procedures - 12.5 If the school disagrees with the child protection conference chair's decision, the DSL or the headteacher will consider whether they wish to challenge it further and raise the matter with Children's Services Head of Safeguarding.
+This may include raising concerns about decisions, action and inaction by colleagues about individual children.
+If necessary, staff members will speak with the Designated Safeguarding Lead, the Head of School, or the chair of governors. - 12.3 Cooperation across agencies is crucial; professionals need to work together, using their skills and experience, to make a robust contribution to safeguarding children and promoting their welfare within the framework of discussions, meetings, conferences and case management. - 12.4 If there are any professional disagreements with practitioners from other agencies, the DSL or the Head of School will raise concerns with the relevant agency's safeguarding lead in line with section 7.2 Resolving Professional Differences guidance in the Pan-Sussex Child Protection and Safeguarding Procedures - 12.5 If the school disagrees with the child protection conference chair's decision, the DSL or the Head of School will consider whether they wish to challenge it further and raise the matter with Children's Services Head of Safeguarding.

-13 PROCEDURE FOR MANAGING ALLEGATIONS OF ABUSE AGAINST STAFF
+13 PROCEDURES FOR MANAGING ALLEGATIONS OF ABUSE AGAINST STAFF